 An effective recruiter tunes in, draws you out, asks you the right questions and hears your answers.
 Here’s a quick gut-check to do after a conversation with your recruiter: do you feel understood?
 If not, or if your recruiter does more talking than listening, it’s time to find a new one.

 Talks to you.

-- Talks to you.
-A good physician recruiter answers all your questions, perhaps even a few important ones you hadn't thought to ask.
-He keeps you informed every step of your search and helps you consider all the various aspects of a prospective job.
-He gives you insight on interacting with specific employers to boost your success in interviews.
+A good physician recruiter answers all your questions, perhaps even a few important ones you hadn’t thought to ask.
+They keep you informed every step of your search and helps you consider all the various aspects of a prospective job.
+They give you insight on interacting with specific employers to boost your success in interviews.

-- Lets you drive.
-A good recruiter only sends your CV with your express permission, rather than relying on the shotgun effect to get your CV in front of as many people as possible.
-Each position he submits you for is hand-selected based on criteria you've given him and what he knows of your goals and expectations.
+A good recruiter only sends your CV with your expressed permission, rather than relying on the shotgun effect to get your CV in front of as many people as possible.
+Each position they submit you for is hand-selected based on criteria you’ve given them and what they know of your goals and expectations.

-- Isn't shy.
-Your recruiter is your agent - your foot in the door with employers you'd most like to work with.
+Your recruiter is your agent – your foot in the door with employers you’d most like to work with.
 A good physician recruiter knows how to keep those doors open for you and to approach new ones without hesitation.
-He's confident without being overbearing; extroverted without being impolite.
+They’re confident without being overbearing; extroverted without being impolite.

-- Respects your time.
 A good physician recruiter knows not to waste your time.
-This means he knows how to hold effective, on-track conversations with you, doesn't bother you with jobs that he knows are a bad fit, and is sensitive to your working schedule.
+This means they know how to hold effective, on-track conversations with you, doesn’t bother you with jobs that he knows are a bad fit, and is sensitive to your working schedule.

 On the other hand, you should feel as if you can contact your recruiter at any time to share information or concerns about your job search.
 Not every two personalities on the planet will mesh, but you and your recruiter should be able to connect and communicate easily.
 A good recruiter returns calls and emails promptly, and shares new information about your job search readily.